 Who is PlatinumLED?

-PlatinumLED is an American-owned and operated family business that is based out of Kailua, Hawaii.
-On their website, they claim to have the highest-level PAR per watt of any of their competition in the world of LED grow lights.
-This is highly debatable, but let’s take a closer look at their product features and specifications.
+PlatinumLED is an American-owned and operated family business based out of Kailua, Hawaii.
+They claim to have the highest-level PAR per watt over all their competition in the world of LED grow lights.
+This is highly debatable.
+But let’s look closer at their product features and specifications to judge for ourselves.

 PlatinumLED Grow Light Review: Product Specs

-Since there are so many different models to choose from in the Advanced Platinum Series of grow lights, we will only review the specs of the Advanced Platinum Series P300 as an example, as it is arguably the most popular unit in this series.
+There are many different models to choose from in the Advanced Platinum Series of grow lights.
+We will only review the specs of the Advanced Platinum Series P300 as an example; it is arguably the most popular unit in this series.
 This should give you an idea of what to expect from the other models.

 - Weight: 12.8 pounds